-And as you are a Blue Yeti fan, you need to find pop filters that can be mounted on this specific microphone stand.
+There are different attachments on filters, and as you are a Blue Yeti fan, you need to find a pop filter that can be mounted on this specific microphone stand.

-#1 AUPHONIX Pop Filter For Blue Yeti
+1. AUPHONIX Pop Filter For Blue Yeti

 The simple clamp is designed to sit snuggly to the side of the Yeti stand, all that’s left is to tighten it up.
 The other advantage of the clamp is it can be attached to other mic stands of different shapes and sizes.

 The gooseneck is easy to move at different angles but also keeps its rigidity when selecting the desired position (it stays in place and does not drop).

 A good budget pop filter that does exactly what it says on the box.

 2. InnoGear Blue Yeti Screen [360° Neck]

 The two-screen system is designed so the first screen dampens the air blast, with the gap in the middle dispersing the shock waves, and the second screen makes sure any residual pop is completely contained.